 Online Reporting cannot be used for felonies, crimes where the suspect is known, if the crime address is unknown or if the value of something stolen or damaged exceeds $5,000.
 An online report is a good option if a police report number is needed for insurance purposes.

-Tips may be submitted through the online reporting system when you have not been victimized but believe you have information that a crime has been committed.
-Tips can more easily submitted via e-mail at firstname.lastname@example.org or over the phone at (425)257-8450.
-For more information on tips, click here.
+Crime tips may be submitted through the online reporting system when you have not been victimized but believe you have information that a crime has been committed.
+An easier system to submit tips is via e-mail or by phone at 425-257-8450.

 When To File An Online Report